xcat2/confluent-docs/docs/installconfluent_rhel.md

     confetty create /users/demouser password=password

-This will create a user named 'demouser' that will be able to use the password 'password'
+This will create a user named 'demouser' that will be able to use the password 'password'.

 After these steps, the GUI should be available at: